Measuring Success in Theater

-Here's playwright Callie Kimball and actor/director Alfredo Narciso's take on the subject.
+Here are playwright Callie Kimball and actor/director Alfredo Narciso's takes on the subject.

 The most beautiful and simultaneously challenging things about both life and art center around their ephemerality.
 We learn to strike a balance between experiencing a moment at the exact same time we’re losing it.
 Figuring out how to move forward when we feel the pull to linger becomes central to accomplishing anything.

 “Never, never, never, never, never.
 Pray you, undo this button.”
 When Lear says this, he’s caught in the balance between eternity and helplessness.
 The tension between those two ideas is profoundly moving, and exploring that type of tension drives a lot of what I try to do in my plays.
 I write from a wordless well of bewilderment at the scope of life, and I begin to find my way by exploring small, specific actions and behaviors.

 Balance is important outside of writing, too.
 I’ve been writing plays for 10 years, and I’ve been so focused on my career that I’ve let the rest of my life sit unattended.
 So I’ve begun to take hikes, to learn recipes, to travel, to listen to friends—basically to create small joys.
 Before, I was starving not just my soul, but my writing as well.
 Now that I have a little breathing room in my career, I can build a life and a creative practice that nourishes me and is sustainable for the long haul.